LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

 # Eikon API Python
 # Tutorial

-We would like to start this tutorial where Eikon Scrpting Proxy Quickstart has left off.
+We would like to start this tutorial where Eikon API Proxy Quickstart has left off.
 This brief tutorial will discuss the steps required to retrieve the data that is presented in the Estmates section of "Company Tearsheet" Eikon Excel example.

 ### Prerequisites

-Please refer to [Quick Start](https://developers.thomsonreuters.com/tr-eikon-scripting-apis-eap-limited-access/eikon-web-and-scripting-apis-beta/quick-start) for the details
+Please refer to [Quick Start Guide](https://developers.thomsonreuters.com/tr-eikon-scripting-apis-eap-limited-access/eikon-web-and-scripting-apis-beta/quick-start) for the details

-1. TR Eikon Scripting Proxy is installed
+1. TR Eikon API Proxy is installed
 2. Python is installed
 3. Eikon Python library is installed